-In order to make the most of our 5 weeks together, my author will need to be to be ready to dive back into editing the big-picture elements of their manuscript, be willing put at least as much time and energy into their work as I do, communicate clearly and in a timely manner about their expectations and their process, ask questions when my suggestions don’t resonate, and meet the deadlines we agree on.
+In order to make the most of our 5 weeks together, you will need to be to be ready to dive back into editing the big-picture elements of your manuscript, be willing put at least as much time and energy into your work as I do, communicate clearly and in a timely manner about your expectations and your process, ask questions when my suggestions don’t resonate so we can brainstorm alternate solutions, and meet the deadlines we agree on.

 What hobbies do you have outside of writing and editing?

-Reading the heck out of books (of course), going to surf-punk and post-punk shows at dive bars and eating delicious foods (Italian, Mexican, Thai, & sushi among my faves) with my peeps, taking walks with Milton, hosting game nights (think Settlers of Catan, Elder Sign, and Lord of the Rings Trivial Pursuit), binge-watching TV shows (e.g. Black Mirror, Blindspot, The Blacklist), traveling with my awesome mom.
+Reading the heck out of books (of course), going to surf-punk shows at dive bars, more reading, eating delicious foods (Italian, Mexican, Thai, & sushi among my faves) with my favorite people, taking walks with Milton, even more reading, traveling with my awesome mom.